doctorsmow/wordpress/README.md

-# wordpress
+# wordpress / moodle /
-Custom solutions for Wordpress, using PHP and JS/Jquery
+Custom solutions for Wordpress, Moodle and Laravel using PHP and JS/Jquery